 - Advanced Placement (AP) examinations administered by The College Board.
 A score of 3 or higher required. - College-Level Examination Program (CLEP) examinations administered by The College Board.
-A score of 50 or higher is required.

-- DSST, DANTES, Excelsior College Exams.
+A score of 50 or higher is required for computer-based testing since 2/15/2003.
+For paper-based exams taken prior to 2/15/2003, the CLEP ACE recommendation score will be used. - DSST, DANTES, Excelsior College Exams.
 Passing scores are determined by the individual test requirements. - College credit for military service may be awarded upon review of a military transcript.
 Rasmussen College follows the American Council of Education (ACE) recommendations on transferring credit.
-These credits are usually listed on Sailor/Marine American Council on Education Registry Transcript (SMART), Defense Activity for Non-Traditional Education Support (DANTES) transcript, College Level Examination Program (CLEP) score, Coast Guard Institute (CGI) transcript, Army American Council on Education Registry Transcript System (AARTS) transcript and/or Community College of the Air Force (CCAF) transcript. - Prior Learning Assessment (PLA) credits may be earned by going through the PLA process as established through The Council for Adult Experiential Learning (CAEL). - Other types of college-equivalency courses and/or examinations may be evaluated for eligibility by the Campus Registrar.
+These credits are usually listed on Sailor/Marine American Council on Education Registry Transcript (SMART), Defense Activity for Non-Traditional Education Support (DANTES) transcript, College Level Examination Program (CLEP) score, Coast Guard Institute (CGI) transcript, Army American Council on Education Registry Transcript System (AARTS) transcript and/or Community College of the Air Force (CCAF) transcript.

+- Prior Learning Assessment (PLA) credits may be earned by going through the PLA process as established through The Council for Adult Experiential Learning (CAEL). - Other types of college-equivalency courses and/or examinations may be evaluated for eligibility by the Campus Registrar.